rubenwardy/minetest_modding_book/_en/items/inventories.md

     on_put = function(inv, listname, index, stack, player)
         minetest.chat_send_all(player:get_player_name() ..
             " gave " .. stack:to_string() ..
-            " to the donation chest at " .. minetest.pos_to_str(pos))
+            " to the donation chest from " .. minetest.pos_to_string(player:get_pos()))
     end,
 })
 ```

-Permission callbacks - ie: those starting with `allow_`- return the number
+Permission callbacks - ie: those starting with `allow_` - return the number
 of items to transfer, with -1 being used to prevent transfer completely.

-Action callbacks - starting with `on_` - don't have a return value and
+On the contrary, action callbacks - starting with `on_` - don't have a return value.
-can't prevent transfers.

 ## Lists